-, Jaguar XJ220 is a view from behind racer.
+Just like Lotus, Jaguar XJ220 is viewed from behind the racer.
 There are 32 tracks all over the world, with varying road conditions and animated weather conditions such as rain and fog in England, snow in Switzerland, and tumbleweed crossing the street in Egypt.
 You race your Jaguar in a constructor grand prix, with opponents running for Porsche, Ferrari and other famous makers.
 Between races, you must mend the damage your car has sustained, which eats up your prize money.
 Background music is selected through a dashboard CD player, which also features some rather uninspiring radio stations.

 The game can also be played in a two-player split-screen mode and features a track editor for when you tire of the built-in courses.

 |Amiga Computing||Amiga||Aug, 1992||83 out of 100||83|

 |Sega Force||SEGA CD||Sep 30, 1993||83 out of 100||83|

 |ASM (Aktueller Software Markt)||Amiga||Jun, 1992||8 out of 12||67|

 |Digital Press - Classic Video Games||SEGA CD||Jun 26, 2006||5 out of 10||50|

 There are currently no topics for this game.